andeanbouquet/andeanbouquet.github.io/new_customers.md

 	<h2 class="section-heading text-uppercase">New customers</h2>
 </div>

-How to become a new costumer!
+How to become a new customer!

 ![An image](./assets/img/subpages/new_customers.jpg){:height="100%" width="100%"}